 Before serving that turkey for Thanksgiving, be sure it’s cooked thoroughly.

-After the main meal is done, Jones says leftovers should not be left out longer than two hours.
+After the meal is done, Jones says leftovers should not be left out longer than two hours.

 Jones says November and December are the biggest months of the year for food-borne illness and emphasizes washing your hands regularly as you prepare your Thanksgiving meal.